-In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers ("Topic 606").
+In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers ("Topic 606").
 Topic 606 is based on the principle that revenue should be recognized to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-Topic 606 is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-Accordingly, in the first quarter of 2018, we adopted Topic 606 using the modified retrospective approach.
+In the first quarter of 2018, we adopted Topic 606 using the modified retrospective approach.
 Under this approach, incremental disclosures are provided to present each financial statement line item for 2018 under the prior standard.
 As a result of the adoption of Topic 606, we recorded a cumulative adjustment to retained earnings of \$1.6 million on January 1, 2018.
-This adjustment reflects the acceleration of \$2.9 million in gross product sales less \$1.1 million in product sales allowances and \$0.2 million in cost of product sales (see Note 7).
+This adjustment reflects the acceleration of \$2.9 million in gross product sales less \$1.1 million in product sales allowances and \$0.2 million in cost of product sales.